Youth in Care

 Helpline for Children (MCFD)

 The Helpline for Children is the Ministry of Child and Family Development’s toll-free line for reporting of suspected cases of child abuse or neglect.
-Ministry social workers are also available to help support families in difficulty, since placing youth in care isn’t always the best or only way to help.
+Ministry social workers are also available to help support families in difficulty, since placing youth in care isn’t always the ideal or only way to help.